cveneziani/middleman-boilerplate/README.md

 ### Pages

-Two pages are already provided for you:
+Three pages are already provided for you:

 - **Home:** source/index.html.slim
 - **About:** source/about.html.slim
+- **Page not found:** source/404.html.slim

 Feel free to edit the home page and/or remove the about page.